Welcome to today's edition of the Rush 24-7 podcast.

 Well, what did he do?

-He's yucking it up with his liberal buddies saying what they always say.
+He's yucking it up with his liberal buddies, saying what they always say.

-They have no problems throwing a party when black people are drowning.
+Oh, yeah, Republicans, they have no problems throwing a party when black people are drowning.

-And we mention it, and Yahoo waste no time, and they fire the guy.
+So this one happened to be caught by an open mic, and we mention it, and Yahoo wastes no time, and they fire the guy.

-And I was thinking, I was thinking two things.
+And I was thinking two things.

 This guy didn't say anything unique.